ZwodahS/jpio/README.md

 .int to select an item in the list
 .[query] to select part of the list, i.e 3:4, or 3:
-.[*].<query> to perform query on the entire list and return the output in a new list
+.[*].<query> to perform query on the entire list and return the output in a new list , allows for list construction from various input
 ```

 ## Example